deshaw/versioned-hdf5/docs/staged_changes.rst

 ``ResizePlan`` iterates along all axes and resizes the array independently for each axis that changed shape.
 This typically causes the ``slab_indices`` and ``slab_offsets`` arrays to change shape too.
+A resize that changes the chunk grid alters the state of the ``StagedChangesArray`` even when it transfers no data.

 Special attention needs to be paid to *edge chunks*, that is the last row or column of chunks along one axis, which may not be exactly divisible by the ``chunk_size`` before